Xophmeister/words-of-the-day/README.md

 to gawk at.
 It wouldn't last, of course, but who needs love when you've got ratings?

-"I'll tell you what, though: Sandra is proper fit!"
-Danny interrupted my soliloquy.
+"I'll tell you what, though: Sandra is proper fit!", Danny interrupted my soliloquy.
 Did I mention he's a prick?